 Above all, I get a buzz from the interface where words and pictures meet: magazines, captions, photography stories and children’s books.
 I work closely with photographers, collaborating on books and features and I am currently a caption writer for the Wildlife Photographer of the Year portfolios.

 After working as a Section Editor with BBC Wildlife Magazine, I decided to go freelance and over the past 20 years have worked for a wide range of publications and environmental organisations.
 In recent years I’ve been focussing on books, and campaigning about the impact of light pollution.

-I studied Magazine Journalism (PGDip) at Napier University, and Social Anthropology (MA) at Edinburgh University, for which I spent six months in Aotearoa New Zealand learning about people’s perceptions of whales and dolphins.
-Before writing I worked in street theatre in the west of Ireland, a bookshop in Edinburgh and at the Hebridean Whale and Dolphin Trust on the Isle of Mull.
+I studied Magazine Journalism (PGDip) at Napier University, after Social Anthropology (MA) at Edinburgh University – for which I spend six months in Aotearoa New Zealand learning about people’s perceptions of whales and dolphins.
+Before writing, I worked in street theatre in Galway, Ireland, a bookshop in Edinburgh and at the Hebridean Whale and Dolphin Trust on the Isle of Mull.

 I love dogs, wildlife-watching, star-gazing, traditional music, beaches and dark chocolate.
 I currently divide my time between Cambridge and Central Scotland, with my family and Border terrier puppy.